rcgray/free-genai-bootcamp-2025/visual-novel/README.md

 With multiple difficulty levels from beginner to advanced, this game creates an engaging environment where language acquisition happens naturally through meaningful interactions rather than rote memorization.

-A visual novel game designed to help English speakers learn Japanese through interactive storytelling and gameplay, powered by a Large Language Model for dynamic dialog generation.
-The application uses Phaser 3 to create an immersive visual novel interface.

-## Technical Implementation
+## AI-Generated Development

-This project represents the author's personal achievement in AI-assisted development: **every aspect of the game - including all code, artwork, game design, and dialogue - was created entirely by AI with no direct human programming or asset creation**.
+This project represents the author's personal achievement in AI-assisted development: **every aspect of the game - including all code, artwork, UI, game design, story, and dialogue - was created entirely by AI without direct human programming or asset creation**.
+Tools included Cursor, Claude-Sonnet-3.6/7, Stable Diffusion, ChatGPT, and others.

 The game is built using:
 - **Phaser 3** game framework for creating the interactive visual novel
 - **TypeScript** for type-safe code
 - **Vite** for fast development and optimized builds

+## Technical Implementation

 To run the game with full functionality:
 1. The main game can be launched via the Vite development server